hongnod/qtermwidget/README.md

 # QTermWidget
 ## Overview
-Just make it work in windows.
+Just Make it work in ms windowns.

 ```
 # QTermWidget